MY WHY

 When I was sixteen, my dad died suddenly and unexpectedly of a heart attack.

-At first, I had so many things to hold onto — I could still hear his laugh.
+At first, I had so many things to hold onto.
+I could still hear his laugh.
 His voice.
 The house still felt like him.
 I had his shirts.
 His birthday cards.
 Little random voicemails of him just checking in or saying to call him back.
 Small, random gifts that didn’t seem meaningful at the time but quickly became my most treasured possessions.

 Then we moved.
 I got a new phone.
 Backups failed.
-Voicemails cleared.
-Time passed.
-And suddenly, the things I had of him started to disappear — one by one.
+Voicemails were lost.
+Things disappeared.
+The pieces I had of him began to fade one by one.
+Until all I had left were photographs.

 Those photographs did more than remind me what he looked like.
 They reminded me what it felt like to sit beside him.